jtroo/kanata/README.md

 Build and run yourself in Linux:

+    # evdev-sys is one of dependencies.
+To build it, you need to either let it
+    # find and use your system's libevdev or build libevdev from scratch.
+    # Here is how to let it use your system's libevdev:
+    sudo apt install libevdev-dev pkg-config

     cargo build   # release optional, not really perf sensitive

     # sudo is used because kanata opens /dev/ files